 WVPT's over-the-air broadcast coverage area consists of 40 counties.

 The signal is also carried on numerous cable channels, including Charlottesville, Lexington, Lynchburg, Harrisonburg, Staunton, and Winchester.

 WVPT is carried on DirecTV in the Harrisonburg Market.
-WVPT’s sister station WVPY, licensed to Front Royal, is carried on both Dish Network and DirecTV in the Hagerstown/Washington, DC Market.
+WVPT’s sister station WVPY, licensed to Front Royal, is carried on both Comcast and Shentel Cable in the Hagerstown/Washington, DC Market.

 A small group of visionaries filed a petition with the Federal Communications Commission January 7, 1966 for the establishment of the Shenandoah Valley Education Television Corporation.
 Dr. G. Tyler Miller, president of Madison College; Arthur Hamilton, who would become WVPT's first general manager; Dr. O.L.
 Boyd of Augusta County Schools; and Wilbur Pence of Rockingham County Schools wanted an adequate facility to broadcast educational programming to local schools.
 Land for the offices was leased from Madison College on September 1, 1967 and the building program began in January 1968.

 WVPT first signed on the air September 9, 1968, initially broadcasting from 9:30 a.m. to 3:30 p.m. weekdays with instructional programs geared to children from kindergarten to senior high.
 Taking many giant leaps from there, WVPT has grown to become the vibrant institution it is today.
 Thank you for the privilege of serving you.